 IMPROVING FOREST ROADS AND CULVERTS

-More than 57,000 miles of forest road have been inventoried and improved, resulting in more than 3,800 miles of fish habitat reopened by removing or replacing nearly 5,600 stream blockages.
+More than 57,000 miles of forest road have been inventoried and improved, resulting in more nearly 4,500 miles of fish habitat reopened by removing or replacing an impressive 6,500 stream blockages.

 Road Maintenance and Abandonment Plans (RMAPs) Protect Fish Habitat

 Most large forest landowners have submitted their plans to the DNR and have been practicing new methods since 2001.
 As of June 2013, with both small and large landowners, 254 RMAPs and more than 10,000 RMAP checklists have been completed for large and small landowners respectively, covering more than 57,000 miles of forest road.

 The results are nearly 4,500 miles of fish habitat has been opened by removing or replacing an impressive 6,500 stream blockages.
 All forest landowners are required to complete their road and culvert improvements by 2021.
 The investment made so far is $300 million for private land alone, an important investment to the future of Washington’s natural resources.
 To learn more go to Forests and Fish Law.

 Improved Road Maintenance and Construction Practices Focus on “Worst First”